Non-Perishable Food Items: The Complete Emergency Pantry Guide

 This is the starter list I hand out at my Pacific Northwest family workshops.
 Adjust for your household’s preferences, dietary restrictions, and any infants, seniors, or pets.
 And don’t forget: every one of those rice and pasta servings requires water.
 Plan water storage alongside food storage from day one.

-Smart Non-Perishable Food Storage Practices
+Smart Storage Practices

 - Store all food below 75°F (24°C), away from moisture and direct sunlight.